-The Toll alternative complies with all federal, state, and local environmental laws.
-SH 121 is currently under construction and the proposed implementation of an electronic toll incorporated into the proposed project.
+The toll alternative complies with all federal, state, and local environmental laws.
+SH 121 is currently under construction and the proposed implementation of an electronic toll collection facility does not require additional regulatory permits or coordination.
+Two public meetings and two Public Hearings were conducted to inform the public about the proposed tolling of SH 121, gauge local support/opposition, and ensure that all relevant issues have been addressed in the EA.

-В. Mitigation and Monitoring Commitments
+B. Mitigation and Monitoring Commitments